 Step 1.
 In Run (Windows + R), type diskmgmt.msc and hit Enter.

 Step 3.
-Choose a file system like NTFS or exFAT and tick "Quick format".
-Click "OK" to start the formatting.
+To format a USB drive, select a file system such as NTFS or exFAT and check the box for "Quick format".
+Then, click "OK" to begin the formatting process.

-Mostly, when your external hard disk shows as unallocated, it means that there is no partition in the disk.
-As a result, the computer cannot recognize it.
-To fix this issue, you need to first recover data from the disk first (as shown in Part 2).
+When your external hard disk shows as unallocated, it typically means that there is no partition on the disk, and the computer can't recognize it.
+To resolve this issue, you should first recover any data from the disk, as shown in Part 2, before attempting to fix the problem.

 Then, you can follow the steps below to create a new partition, making the external hard drive working again: